Akeloya/Flexiobject/README.md

 ### Purpose

-This project is an application of custom objects that allows the user to describe objects in the domain using fields in the window interface, add various actions on objects, create forms for editing objects without deep knowledge of programming.
+This project is an application of flexible customization of user-defined objects that allows the user to describe objects in the domain using fields in the window interface, add various actions on objects, create forms for editing objects without deep knowledge of programming.

 ### Description